cfaber-ampere/hvp-language-support/README.md

 ### Changes
  - Added highlighting for Ampere custom feature fields.

-# License and source information
+# License and Source Information
 Apache

-The original source can be found @ [GitHub](https://github.com/Johnmc104/hvp-language-support)
+This is a fork from the original source which can be found @ [Johnmc104/hvp-language-support](https://github.com/Johnmc104/hvp-language-support)